metrorailings/OwlBlog/content/posts/week-2-insights.md

 Bad passes from Carson Wentz and uninspiring offensive plays seem to define Philadelphia's scripted offense.

+So long as things go according to plan, Goff excels in McVay's system.

 ***

 ## Patriots @ Seahawks